Khamit/cpp_ai_mary/README.md

 ### History

-v1.0: Basic neural field simulation with static modules - in old folder
+v1.0: Basic neural field simulation with static modules - in old folder v0.1

-v2.0: Self-evolving system with autonomous optimization - deleted
+v2.0: Self-evolving system with autonomous optimization ← You are here

-v3.0+: External code optimization and AI-enhanced evolution ← You are here
+v3.0+: External code optimization and AI-enhanced evolution - maybe

 ### Whats new in v3
 ### Intelligent Resource Awareness